How often Should You Inspect a Ladder?

 Conclusion

-So I believe that your confusions about ladder inspection frequency are resolved.
-If you believe that I’ve missed out on any point of ladder inspection procedure then lemme know.
+So, I believe that your confusion about ladder inspection frequency is resolved.
+Let me know if you believe I’ve missed any point in the ladder inspection procedure.